djarratt/civilization-data-science/data/raw/buildable.md

 ## Fields
 1. buildableID: integer, primary key, unique, not nullable.
 1. name: string, not nullable.
-1. classification: string from set [Building, Capital Building, World Wonder, National Wonder, Project, International Project, Guild, Civilian Unit, Naval Civilian Unit, Religious Unit, Trade Unit, Naval Trade Unit, Great Person, Naval Great Person, Ranged Unit, Melee Unit, Naval Melee Unit, Naval Ranged Unit, Siege Weapon, Mounted Unit, Gunpowder Unit, Armored Unit, Bomber Unit, Fighter Unit, Helicopter Unit, Bomb Unit], not nullable.
+1. classification: string from set [Building, Capital Building, World Wonder, National Wonder, Project, International Project, Guild, Civilian Unit, Religious Unit, Trade Unit, Great Person, Ranged Unit, Melee Unit, Siege Weapon, Mounted Unit, Gunpowder Unit, Armored Unit, Bomber Unit, Fighter Unit, Helicopter Unit, Bomb Unit], not nullable.
 1. costProductionPoints: integer, not nullable, not negative.
 These apply to standard game speed.
 For International Projects, this value is the minimum required to attain the reward on a standard map with 8 civilizations.
 1. costFaithPoints: integer, not nullable, not negative.
 1. maintenanceCostGold: integer, nullable, not negative.